eemeli/yaml-docs/source/includes/content_nodes.md

 #### `YAML.createNode(value, false): Map | Seq | string | number | boolean | null`

-`YAML.createNode` recursively turns objects into `Map` and arrays to `Seq` [collections](#collections).
+`YAML.createNode` recursively turns objects into [collections](#collections).
+Generic objects as well as `Map` and its descendants become mappings, while arrays and other iterable objects result in sequences.
 If the second `wrapScalars` argument is undefined or `true`, it also wraps plain values in `Scalar` objects.
 Its primary use is to enable attaching comments or other metadata to a value, or to otherwise exert more fine-grained control over the stringified output.

 To stringify the output of `YAML.createNode` as YAML, you'll need to assign it to the `contents` of a Document (or somewhere within said contents), as the document's schema is required for YAML string output.